skypjack/entt/docs/md/faq.md

 Storage classes offer three _signals_ that are emitted following specific operations.
 Maybe not everyone knows what these operations are, though.<br/>
-If this isn't clear, below you can find a _vademecum_ for this purpose:
+If this is not clear, below you can find a _vademecum_ for this purpose:

 * `on_created` is invoked when a component is first added (neither modified nor replaced) to an entity.